Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Moduli spaces

 We define $\cS_\zeta(\beta):=\cS_\zeta(X,S,G,\beta)$ to be the {\bf moduli space of isomorphism classes of $\zeta$-polystable parabolic $G$-local systems $F$ on $(X,S)$ with parabolic weights $\beta$}.
 The moduli space for $\zeta=0$ will be simply denoted by $\cS(\beta)$.
 Let $P_\beta$ be the parabolic subgroup of $G$ defined by $\beta$, and $L_\beta\subset P_\beta$, the Levi subgroup.
 We fix loops $c_i$ enclosing the marked points $x_1,\cdots, x_r$ simply.
 The monodromy of the loop $c_i$ around $x_i$ takes values in $P_{\beta_i}$, and we consider its projection to $L_{\beta_i}$.
 Its conjugacy class $\CCC_i$ in $L_{\beta_i}$ is independent of the simple loop that we have taken.
 This defines a map

 where $\Conj(L_{\beta_i})$ is the set of conjugacy classes of $L_{\beta_i}$.

 Let $\CCC=(\CCC_1,\cdots,\CCC_r)$ with $\CCC_i\in \Conj(L_{\beta_i})$, and consider the moduli space

-As in the case of parabolic Higgs bundles, one can give a gauge-theoretic construction of $\cS_\zeta(\beta)$ and $\cS_\zeta(\beta,\CCC)$, via the identification provided by Theorem \ref{th:filt-local-syst} of this space with the space of solutions to the Hermitian--Einstein equations (see also Proposition \ref{zeta-correspondence} for $\zeta\neq 0$), using the same techniques (see \cite{nakajima} for the case $G=\GL_2\C$).
+As in the case of parabolic Higgs bundles, using the same techniques, one can give an analytic construction of $\cS_\zeta(\beta)$ and $\cS_\zeta(\beta,\CCC)$, via the identification provided by Theorem \ref{th:filt-local-syst} of these spaces with the spaces of solutions to the Hermitian--Einstein equations (see also Proposition \ref{zeta-correspondence} for $\zeta\neq 0$).
+This is done by Nakajima \cite{nakajima} for the case $G=\GL_2\C$.

 We say that a parabolic $G$-local system is {\bf irreducible} if its group of automorphisms coincides with the centre of $G$.
 We have the following.

 \begin{proposition} Let $\cS^*_\zeta(\beta)\subset \cS_\zeta(\beta)$ and $\cS^*_\zeta(\beta,\CCC)\subset \cS_\zeta(\beta,\CCC)$ be the subsets of stable and irreducible elements.
 Then